John Rensenbrink

 John C. Rensenbrink (August 30, 1928 – July 30, 2022) was an American political scientist, philosopher, journalist, conservationist, and political activist.
-He has initiated and helped found many organizations, the most prominent of which are the Maine Green Party (1984); the Green Party of the United States (1984–87) for both of which he was a principal founder; and CREA (the Cathance River Education Alliance) 2000 to the present, a hands-on ecological education project for local schools, schoolchildren and high school students in mid-coast Maine.
+He initiated many organizations, the most prominent of which are the Maine Green Party (1984); the Green Party of the United States (1984–87) for both of which he was a principal founder; and the Cathance River Education Alliance (2000), a hands-on ecological education project for local schools, schoolchildren and high school students in mid-coast Maine.

 Early life and education

 Rensenbrink was born in 1928 in rural Pease, Minnesota, one of seven children of Dutch-American farming parents.
-His mother, Effie (Koiman), was born in the Netherlands; his father, John Rensenbrink, was the eldest son of Dutch immigrants.
+His mother, Effie (Aafje Kooiman), was born in the Netherlands; his father, John Rensenbrink, was the eldest son of Dutch immigrants.

-Rensenbrink and his brother Henry operated the dairy farm upon their father's untimely death in 1943.
+Rensenbrink and his brother Henry operated the dairy farm upon their father's death in 1943.
 Unable to attend high school, Rensenbrink took a correspondence course conducted by the American School in Chicago.
-He left the farm in 1946 to attend Calvin College, an Evangelical college in Grand Rapids, Michigan; his mother and siblings moved to that city the following year.
+He left the farm in 1946 to attend Calvin College, an evangelical college in Grand Rapids, Michigan; his mother and siblings moved to that city the following year.
 Rensenbrink studied history, English and philosophy at Calvin and was editor of the college newspaper during his junior and senior years.
-He graduated from Calvin with a BA in 1950.
-He then entered the University of Michigan in Ann Arbor, focused primarily on political philosophy, and received a master's degree in political science in 1951.
+He graduated with a BA in 1950.
+He then enrolled at the University of Michigan wher he focused primarily on political philosophy, and received a master's degree in political science in 1951.
 This was followed by a Fulbright Scholarship to study at the University of Amsterdam from 1951 to 1952.
 Thereafter, he studied at the University of Chicago, concentrating on political philosophy, American politics, and constitutional law, and completed his Ph.D. in political science from that university in 1956.
 His Ph.D. thesis was entitled "Technology and Utopia: the Structure of Freedom".